 First stop: Coordinating my first moves (1-6 months)

-During this stage, every day your newborn is discovering new things about how the world works, and his hands are an endless source of entertainment.
-Holding lightweight toys like a rattle will keep him entertained for hours.
-He’ll want to grip your fingers, as well as get some movement on his legs while you change his diaper.
-Tummy time is a must for him right now, since it strengthens his back muscles and helps him gain head control.
-Bright and noisy toys will make tummy time more enjoyable and you’ll see your baby start connecting his actions to the movement of the toys.
+During this stage, every day your newborn is discovering new things about how the world works, and their hands are an endless source of entertainment.
+Holding lightweight toys like a rattle will keep them entertained for hours.
+They’ll want to grip your fingers, as well as get some movement on their legs while you change their diaper.
+Tummy time is a must for them right now, since it strengthens their back muscles and helps them gain head control.
+Bright and noisy toys will make tummy time more enjoyable, and you’ll see your baby start connecting their actions to the movement of the toys.

 Second stop: They see me rolling and sitting (4-9 months)

-At this stage, your little one is beginning to gain the muscle strength and balance that allows him to sit up.
-This time is crucial to keep helping him strengthen his muscles.
-Floor time and bright toys are the best way to encourage him to roll or lean forward while seated.
+At this stage, your little one is beginning to gain the muscle strength and balance that allows them to sit up.
+This time is crucial to keep helping them strengthen their muscles.
+Floor time and bright toys are the best way to encourage them to roll or lean forward while seated.
 Of course, they are more effective when they come with your kind words and encouragement.
-You can try supporting his back with a pillow and he’ll love banging objects with you; keep encouraging him to explore.
-Wobbling is common as he tries to find his balance and make the necessary body adjustments to sit by himself; be ready to catch him!
+You can try supporting their back with a pillow and they’ll love banging objects with you; keep encouraging them to explore.
+Wobbling is common as they try to find their balance and make the necessary body adjustments to sit by themselves; be ready to catch them!

 Third stop: Oh, the places we’ll crawl (5-15 months)